‘We missed the public’: Cork City Library prepares for partial reopening

 Librarians Yvonne Moloney, Helen McGonagle and Patricia Looney preparing for reopening of Cork City Library Central Branch on Grand Parade on Monday.
 Photograph: Barry Roche

-“A reader lives a thousand lives before he dies,” declared Jojen Reed in George RR Martin’s Song of Ice and Fire and the staff of Cork City Library can well attest to the importance of books to people during the Covid-19 lockdown.

-The 90 or so staff, who run the library service’s 10 branches under Cork City Librarian Liam Ronayne, are bracing themselves for a resumption of borrowing when libraries reopen to 35,000 members on Monday.
+As librarians around the country brace themselves for a resumption of borrowing when libraries reopen on Monday, staff in Cork prepare to once again provide services to 35,000 members.

-Leading from the front are Senior Executive Librarian Patricia Looney and her colleagues, Yvonne Moloney and Helen McGonagle who are preparing the Central Branch on the Grand Parade for the reopening.
+Leading from the front are senior executive librarian Patricia Looney and her colleagues, Yvonne Moloney and Helen McGonagle who are readying the Central Branch on the Grand Parade for the reopening.

 Conscious of the need to curb any risk of books – or people – spreading Covid-19, returned books will be left quarantine in a return box for 72 hours just in case the borrower may have had the disease.